-It is simply a damn shame that nine more black people had to die at the hands of a white racist before some people finally realized that the Confederate flag is not simply inappropriate, it is obscene.
+It is simply a damn shame that nine more black people had to die at the hands of yet another white racist before some people finally realized that the Confederate flag is not simply inappropriate, it is obscene.
 Flying and wearing the stars and bars insults the memory of every black person who suffered through slavery and every black person who has been oppressed and terrorized and killed with that same damned flag flying.

 Look at the photographs of the spit-stained white mobs howling and protesting the integration of a high school in Little Rock, or the University of Mississippi or the University of Alabama and you will see the Confederate flag.
 Look in the archives and you will see the Confederate flag flying at Ku Klux Klan rallies and at the hundreds of lynching parties that always ended with black bodies hanging from trees like the strange fruit about which Billie Holiday wrote and sung.

 There is nothing noble about the Confederacy.
 There is nothing honorable about the cause for which the Confederate soldiers fought and died.
-They fought a traitorous and treasonous war in order to perpetuate the enslavement of black Americans.
+They fought a traitorous and treasonous war in order to perpetuate white supremacy and the enslavement of black Americans.
 There should be no flags flying, there should be no monuments, there should be no streets and universities and boulevards named after the leaders of this hideous cause.